Scarlet Mallow – Sphaeralcea cocciniea [Pursch] Rydb.

 Synonyms

 Malvastrum coccineum.
-Also known as Globe Mallow, Scarlet Globemallow, Caliche Globemallow.
+Also known as Red False Globemallow, Copper Mallow, Cowboy’s Delight, Scarlet Globemallow, Prairie Mallow, and Caliche Globemallow.

-Scarlet Mallow (Sphaeralcea coccinea) is a low-growing biennial plant that grows 10 to 20 cm (occasionally 30 cm) tall and comes from extensive, creeping rhizomes that form clumps or mats.
+This low-growing biennial grows 10 to 20 cm (occasionally 30 cm) tall and comes from extensive, creeping rhizomes that form clumps or mats.
 Stems are usually reclining or erect and may have a woody base.
-Both stems and leaves are pale greyish-green.

-The leaves are greyish-green with star-shaped hairs.
-They are 3-divided and 2 to 5 cm long.
-The divisions are cleft again into 2 to 3 lobes and wedge-shaped at the base.
+Leaves (and stems) are greyish-green with star-shaped hairs.
+They are 3-divided and 2 to 5 cm long, cleft again into 2 to 3 lobes, and wedge-shaped at the base.
+Stipules at the very base of the leaves are early-deciduous.

 The flowers are in spikes or short terminal racemes, with leaf-like bracts (especially lower) having star-shaped hairs.
-The corolla is saucer-shaped with brick-red petals that fade to pale orange with maturity.
+The corolla is saucer-shaped with five brick-red to orange petals (1 to 1.5 cm long) that fade to pale orange with maturity.
 These showy and fragrant flowers are around 10 to 25 mm in diameter.

-Commonly blooms (in Western Canada) from June to August.
-Rarely blooms in the fall except in the furthest southern areas of the province.
+It commonly blooms from June to July, occasionally into August.
+Rarely does it bloom in the fall except in the very southern parts of the Canadian prairies, right up to the USA border.

 Other Fascinating Information: